 I got offered a job in architecture in New York City and left the UK/Ireland to begin my life in the United States.
 Little did I know that after two years of working, I’d be desperate to escape corporate America and, what I called, Archi-torture.

 New York State of Mind

-I worked 60-hour weeks, was made to feel bad when I took any mandatory time off, and I had a pay scale that I felt didn’t reflected my true value.
+I worked 60-hour weeks, was made to feel bad when I took any mandatory time off and had a pay scale that I felt didn’t reflect my true value.

 However, it was extremely lean, and, more importantly, it was an intersection of my two passions: design and entrepreneurship.
 I considered it a vehicle to freedom that would help me someday escape the rat race while giving me the time to realize my full potential.

 After 18 months of saving and grinding away at my hectic job while pursuing my new personal adventure, I decided to work my architecture job only part-time – and on a 3-month trial basis.
 It was a calculated risk.
 If I failed or hated working for myself, I could always just go back to the grind.

 Turns out I loved working for myself.
 I never wanted a “real job” again.

 I wanted a challenge to keep me on my toes, but I also needed to feel secure while working on this new freedom.
 (I didn’t want to go back to my dreaded job.)
 I had known about an entrepreneurship course called The Foundation through podcasts such as Mixergy, but now it seemed like it was really calling out to me.

 “When the student is ready, the teacher will appear.”

 Through learning success stories from The Foundation alumni Sam Ovens, Carl Mattiola, Josh Isaak, Esther de Boer, and Renata Haute (to name only a few), I knew I wanted that.
 Their stories were authentic because they didn’t show up talking about some get-rich-quick scheme to make money online.